 - And dearest readers who are reading this, let’s be grateful over anything that we are still healthy and well.

 Finding ways to express our gratitude may be the best way up and out of an emotional and spiritual slump.
-Let’s start from ourselves to choose kindness over judgement, turn our thoughts into words and actions, and no matter what, count our blessings and be grateful in little things in our life.
+Let’s start from ourselves to choose kindness over judgment, turn our thoughts into words and actions, and no matter what, count our blessings, and be grateful for little things in our life.
 And don’t forget to give thanks to others.